eloj/radix-sorting/README.md

 or odd number of columns.
 I prefer to have the sort function return the pointer to the result, rather than add a copy step.

+### Prefetching

+Working primarily on IA-32 and AMD64/x86-64 CPUs, I've never had a good experience with adding manual prefetching (i.e `__builtin_prefetch`).

+[Michael Herf](http://stereopsis.com/radix.html) reports a "25% speedup" from adding `_mm_prefetch` calls to his code that was running on a Pentium 3.

+I'll put this in the *TBD* column for now.

+### Vectorized histogramming

+The vector instructions afforded by x86-64 (SSE, AVX, AVX2) does not seem to provide a path to a vectorized implementation that is worth it in practice.
+The issue seems to be poor gather/scatter support.
+I'm looking forward to be proven wrong about this in the future.

+For other architectures this may be more viable.

+### Wider or narrower radix

+Using multiples of eight bits for the radix is convenient, but not required.
+If we do, we limit ourselves to 8-bit or 16-bit wide radixes in practice.
+Using an intermediate size such as 11-bits with three passes saves us one pass for every 32-bits of key, but also makes it less likely for the column skipping to kick in and may add some masking operations.

+Going narrower could allow us to skip more columns in common workloads.
+There's definitely room for experimentation in this area, maybe even trying non-uniformly wide radixes (8-16-8) or dynamic selection of radix widths.

 ### Compiler issues

 _TODO_: Very suspectible to compiler optimization (check << 3 vs * 8 again), GCC7.3 vs GCC5...